-If you’re looking to get into matched betting, learning to ‘lay’ is an absolute necessity.
+If you’re looking to start matched betting, learning what a lay bet is – and how to place a lay bet – is an absolute necessity.

 Every single bet you place will involve laying bets off.